+ECM will be available in all counties, and for all ECM target populations by January 1, 2023.
+Implementation of In Lieu of Services (ILOS) begins on January 1, 2022.

 Outcome Measures: MCPs transitioning successfully from WPC/HHP January 1, 2022.
 Statewide implementation of ECM in all counties by July 1, 2022.
 ECM available for all target populations by January 1, 2023.
 Document integration of ILOS (type, scope, provider types) and measures to track members' progression.

-ADDITIONAL ACTIVITIES PRIORITIZED FOR IMPLE MENTATION 3.
-Continued operation of Whole Person Care pilots and Health Homes Program care coordination and housing services in 2021 to continue to strengthen access to health and behavioral health services for people who are unsheltered.
-DHCS HHP and WPC pilots continue to serve Medi- Cal members through December 2021.
-In January 2022, Medi- Cal members in WPC and HHP will transition to Enhanced Care Management and In Lieu of Services.
+3. Continued operation of Whole Person Care (WPC) pilots and Health Homes Programs care coordination and housing services in 2021 to continue to strengthen access to health and behavioral health services for people who are unsheltered.

+DHCS

+Health Homes Program (HHP) and Whole Person Care Pilots (WPC) continue to serve Medi-Cal members through December 2021.

+In January 2022, Medi-Cal members in WPC and HHP will transition to ECM and ILOS.
 Process Measure: Amend DHCS WPC pilot contracts to extend another year to allow continuation of WPC housing activities.

-Output Measure: Continuation of tracking enrollment and utilization of WPC homeless/at-risk of homelessness beneficiaries.
+Output Measure: Continuation of tracking enrollment and utilization of WPC homeless/atrisk of homelessness beneficiaries.

 Outcome Measures: 1) Percentage of homeless individuals who are permanently housed longer than six (6) consecutive months' experience of permanently housed.
-2) Percentage of homeless who received housing services after being referred for homeless who received supportive housing after being referred for supportive housing.
+2) Percentage of homeless who received housing services after being referred for housing services.
+3) Percentage of homeless who received supportive housing after being referred for supportive housing.

+EQUITABLY ADDRESSING THE HEALTH, SAFETY, AND SERVICES NEEDS OF CALIFORNIANS EXPERIENCING UNSHELTERED HOMELESSNESS